 By one measure, stock prices are not particularly high or low — they're valued very close to their 50-year average, as Jason Zweig pointed his latest WSJ column.

 (Note: This is not a prediction about what stock prices are going to do.
 I am proud to say that I have no idea what stock prices are going to do.
-Still, I find this to be a useful way of thinking about long-term stock prices.)
+Still, I find this to be a useful way of thinking about how the stock market behaves in the very long term.)

 I'll start with a chart, then explain what it means.